vintlang/vintlang/docs/os.md

 The `listFiles()` function is particularly useful when you need to:

+- Work with files only (directories are automatically filtered out)
 - Iterate through files individually
 - Filter files based on conditions
-- Count the number of files
+- Count the number of files in a directory
-- Process files programmatically
+- Process files programmatically without worrying about subdirectories

 ## Create a Directory